MilenTecle/znapped/README.md

 3. Instant reply functionality in messages.
 I didn't have time to implement this but for the future I'm planning to add this as well.
 4. Add success messages when user logs in and performs edit and delete operations.

+## Reusable Components

+### General
+1. Asset.js
+    - Purpose: A multi-functional component for displaying spinners, images and messages.
+    - Usage : Used across the app for loading states (fetching posts, profiles or displaying placeholders.)

+2. Avatar.js
+    - Purpose: Consistently displays user avatars with customizable size and text options.
+    - Usage : Used in profiles, comments, posts and navigation(Navbar.js, Post.js, Comment.js).

+3. MoreDropdown.js
+    - Purpose: Provides a flexible dropdown menu for managing edit and delete actions.
+    - Usage : Used in profiles, comments and posts for edit and delete options.

+### Context-specific

+1. Post.js
+    - Purpose: Displays individual post data, images and user interactions (likes, comments etc.).
+    - Usage : Used in PostsPage.js and PostPage.js.

+2. Comment.js
+    - Purpose: Displays individual comments with edit and delete functionality for comment owners.
+    - Usage : Used in PostPage.js to list post comments.

+3. Profile.js
+    - Purpose: Renders profile information with support for follow/unfollow actions.
+    - Usage : Used in PopularProfiles.js and ProfilePage.js

+3. NavBar.js
+    - Purpose: Provides navigation across the app with dynamic links based on user authentication state.
+    - Usage : Central navigation component used throughout the app.

+3. NotificationDropdown.js
+    - Purpose: Displays undread notifications in the navigation bar (bell icon).
+    - Usage : Used in NavBar.js to handle notification updates for user interactions like comments, follows and likes.

+4. MessageDropdown.js
+    - Purpose: Displays undread direct messages in the navigation bar (envelope icon).
+    - Usage : Used in NavBar.js to manage message notifications.

+5. NotFound.js
+    - Purpose: Serves a fallback page for handling invalid routes or missing content.
+    - Usage : Utilized in the app's routing setup to display a 404 message and placeholder when a user navigates to a page that doesn't exist.

+## Custom hooks
+1. useclickOutsideToggle.js
+    - Purpose: Detects clicks outside a referenced element and toggles a state (e.g., closing dropdown menus).
+    - Usage: Used in NavBar.js to handle dropdown menus.

+2. useRedirect.js
+    - Purpose: Redirects users based on their authentication state, logged in or logged out.
+    - Usage: Used in SignInForm.js and SignUpForm.js.
+## Utilities

+## Utilities
+1. axiosDefaults.js
+    - Purpose: Centralizes Axios configurations for base URL, headers and credentials.
+    - Usage: Used throughout the app for standardized API requests.

+2. utils.js
+    - Purpose:Provides reusable utility functions for token handling, pagination and data manipulation.
+        - **fetchMoreData:** Manages fetching additional data for infinite scroll, avoiding duplicates.
+        - **followHelper & unfollowHelper:** Update profile data state for follow/unfollow actions.
+        - **setTokenTimeStamp, shouldRefreshtoken, removeTokenTimestamp:** Manage token expiration and refresh logic.
+    - Usage: Used for managing API responses, state updates and authentication logic.

 ## CRUD
 CRUD functionality is included in the above features.